Approximate Graph Colouring and the Crystal with a Hollow Shadow

 \begin{thm*}[Theorem~\ref{prop_hollow_shadows_exist} restated] For any $k\in\N$ there exists a hollow affine $(k-1)$-crystal $C\in\mathcal{T}^{\frac{k^2+k}{2}\cdot\bone_k}(\Z)$. \end{thm*}

 Our strategy to prove Theorem~\ref{prop_hollow_shadows_exist} shall be the following: \begin{enumerate} \item[($\spadesuit$\,1)] We start with a hollow affine $(k-1)$-dimensional $(k-2)$-crystal $U$ of width $\frac{k^2-k}{2}$, whose existence we assume by induction. \item[($\spadesuit$\,2)] We build a (not necessarily hollow) $k$-dimensional $(k-1)$-crystal $V$ whose shadow is $U$.
-This is done by using a general construction -- described in Section~\ref{subsec_system_of_shadows_BODY} -- that, given a ``realistic system of shadows'' $\mathcal{S}$, produces a ``realisation'' of $\mathcal{S}$, i.e., a tensor whose projections are precisely the members of $\mathcal{S}$.
-In particular, the construction yields a \emph{crystalisation} procedure, described in Section~\ref{subsec_crystalisation}. \item[($\spadesuit$\,3)] We pad $V$ with $k$ layers of zeros in each dimension, thus obtaining a wider tensor $W$ that is still a $k$-dimensional $(k-1)$-crystal. \item[($\spadesuit$\,4)] We perturb $W$ by adding to it certain transparent crystals, which we call \emph{quartzes}, discussed in Section~\ref{subsec_quartzes_BODY}.
+This is done by using a general construction---described in Section~\ref{subsec_system_of_shadows_BODY}---that, given a ``realistic system of shadows'' $\mathcal{S}$, produces a ``realisation'' of $\mathcal{S}$, i.e., a tensor whose projections are precisely the members of $\mathcal{S}$.
+In particular, the construction yields the crystalisation procedure of Section~\ref{subsec_crystalisation}. \item[($\spadesuit$\,3)] We pad $V$ with $k$ layers of zeros in each dimension, thus obtaining a wider tensor $W$ that is still a $k$-dimensional $(k-1)$-crystal. \item[($\spadesuit$\,4)] We modify $W$ by adding to it certain transparent crystals, which we call \emph{quartzes}, discussed in Section~\ref{subsec_quartzes_BODY}.
 These crystals have the property of projecting an all-zero shadow, which implies in particular that the tensor $C$ obtained after this process is still a crystal. \item[($\spadesuit$\,5)] By carefully choosing the quartzes, we end up with $C$ being hollow (as shown in Section~\ref{subsec_hollow_shadowed_crystals_BODY}). \end{enumerate} \begin{rem} The step ($\spadesuit$\,3) has the consequence that the hollow crystals resulting from this process are progressively wider as $k$ increases.
 In fact, we are not able to build an affine hollow $(k-1)$-crystal $C\in\mathcal{T}^{n\cdot\bone_k}(\Z)$ for \emph{all} choices of $k$ and $n$.
-For instance, it follows from Example~\ref{ex_no_hollo_crystal_of_small_width} that an affine hollow $2$-crystal in $\cT^{3\cdot\bone_3}(\Z)$ cannot exist. \end{rem}
+This is not a deficit of our methods: For instance, it follows from Example~\ref{ex_no_hollo_crystal_of_small_width} that an affine hollow $2$-crystal in $\cT^{3\cdot\bone_3}(\Z)$ cannot exist. \end{rem}

 \begin{rem} All of the steps ($\spadesuit$\,1)--($\spadesuit$\,5) in the proof of Theorem~\ref{prop_hollow_shadows_exist} are \emph{constructive}, in that they directly translate into an algorithm to find the required crystal.
 As a consequence, the proof of Theorem~\ref{thm_existence_crystals_with_hollow_shadow} on the existence of hollow-shadowed crystals of quadratic width is constructive, too. \end{rem}